Family and friends remember man killed on Christmas Eve in Portsmouth

 Walker explained Collins and his mom were very close.

 The Collins family is having a hard time dealing with his death.
-They want answers on what happened and who did this.
+They want answers on what happened.

-“We just want whoever knows something to just come forward,” said Walker.
+“We just want whoever knows something to just come forward,” Walker said.

 No suspect information has been released at this time.

-Detectives are continuing to actively investigate this case and are asking anyone with information about this case to contact the Crime Line.
+Detectives are continuing to actively investigate this case and are asking anyone with information to contact the Crime Line.

 Citizens can submit their anonymous tip by calling 1-888-LOCK-U-UP.